Almond Oat Crust Fig Tart

 Finally I get to tell you that while growing up, almonds were the most popular nut in our home, instead of peanuts.
 Why?

-My mom was Syrian.
-Almonds are used in so many of the recipes in Middle Eastern cooking.
+My mom was Syrian, and almonds are used in so many of the recipes in Middle Eastern and Mediterranean cooking.

-Then, there’s those confection covered, pastel colored almonds found at every Middle Eastern wedding, funeral and all other celebrated gatherings.
-Why?
+Then, there’s those confection covered, pastel colored almonds found at every Middle Eastern weddings and funerals, called Jordan Almonds.

 Almond Flour Tart Crust